-SECTION 6.
-EFFECTIVE DATE.
-This ordinance shall take effect upon receipt of acknowledgement of its filing in the Office of the Secretary of State, State of Florida.
+This ordinance shall take SECTION 6.
+EFFECTIVE DATE. effect upon receipt of acknowledgement of its filing in the Office of the Secretary of State, State of Florida.

-PASSED AND DULY ADOPTED this 3 day of November, 1993
+PASSED AND DULY ADOPTED this 23 day of House ber, 1993

 BOARD OF COUNTY COMMISSIONERS OF CHARLOTTE COUNTY, FLORIDA